 Think of it as a highly selective haircut.
 The guard system ensures that only the very tips of the hair—the parts that are split and damaged—come into contact with the blades.
 This process allows you to clean up a client's hair, giving it a smoother, healthier appearance without taking off any noticeable length.

-The Tech That Targets Split Ends
+The Tech That Snips Split Ends (Without Losing Length)

 The precision of these trimmers comes from specialized technology.
 Many popular models use what’s called "Surgy-Trim™ System Technology," which guides hair strands to stand straight up as they pass through the device.
 This isolates the very ends of the hair, allowing the blades to snip off about 1/4 inch—right where split ends typically live.
 This targeted approach is what prevents the tool from cutting into the length of healthy hair.